 Advertising data platform LiveRamp (NYSE:RAMP) reported results ahead of analysts' expectations in Q2 FY2024, with revenue up 8.7% year on year to $159.9 million.
 The company also expects next quarter's revenue to be around $165 million, in line with analysts' estimates.
 Turning to EPS, LiveRamp made a non-GAAP profit of $0.43 per share, improving from its profit of $0.22 per share in the same quarter last year.

 - Revenue: $159.9 million vs analyst estimates of $152.3 million (4.9% beat)

 - EPS (non-GAAP): $0.43 vs analyst estimates of $0.24 ($0.19 beat)

 - Revenue Guidance for Q3 2024 is $165 million at the midpoint, above analyst estimates of $163.6 million

-- The company dropped revenue guidance for the full year, from $616.5 million to $595 million at the midpoint, a 1.5% increase (also lifted guidance for operating profit)
+- The company lifted its revenue guidance for the full year from $625 million to $634.5 million at the midpoint, a 1.5% increase (also lifted guidance for operating profit)

-Started in 2011 as a spin-out of RapLeaf, LiveRamp (NYSE:RAMP) provides software as a service that helps companies better target their marketing by merging offline and online data about their customers.
+Started in 2011 as a spin-out of RapLeaf, LiveRamp (NYSE:RAMP) is a software-as-a-service provider that helps companies better target their marketing by merging offline and online data about their customers.